-For more information, please see the Web site of the U.S. Copyright Office at https://copyright.gov/ especially its FAQs at https://copyright.gov/help/faq/index.html.
+For more information, please see the Web site of the U.S. Copyright Office at https://copyright.gov/help/faq/index.html.

 Annual Disclosure and Education

 Consistent with its educational principles, AUHS views education as the most important element in combating illegal sharing of copyrighted materials.
 The University uses a wide variety of methods to inform its community about the law and its internal response to copyright infringement claims: